CTask1/Sepulcher/docs/README.md

 ## Items

-There are currently 19 items you can find or craft in the game.
+There are currently 20 items you can find or craft in the game.
-Armor and weapons have a chance to have prefixes and/or suffixes, which can affect the item in a few different ways.
+Armor and weapons have a chance to come with prefixes and/or suffixes, which can affect the item in a few different ways.
 Here is a list of them: